Landerson352/uniform/README.md

 1. For the most readable lines of text, Create components that wrap text at around 55 characters.
 For Helvetica 14px, this is about 320px wide.
 2. Prevent full-screen designs from overwhelming the user.
 Constrain your "content zone" where people will be reading text and diagrams to 960px or less in the center of the screen, and use the rest of the space for secondary options and decorative graphics.

+## Browser support

+Like Bootstrap 3, Uniform supports latest versions of all major browsers. **However, it does NOT support Internet Explorer 8.**

 ## FAQ

 ###### Q: Do I need to use those breakpoints you listed?